 Applicants are expected to hold a UK 2.1 honours degree, or its international equivalent, in computer science, mathematics, physics, biomedical science, engineering or social sciences or a related discipline with relevant technical experience.

 Applicants are expected to demonstrate the capacity to undertake masters-level courses in machine learning & artificial intelligence, which requires some programming proficiency, a background in basic statistics, and introductory machine learning (e.g. regression, clustering etc.).
 Relevant background knowledge for candidates might include statistics courses during your undergraduate studies, online (certified) courses, or specific projects involving data science techniques during your education or work experience.
 Please give as much detail as possible in your personal statement and be prepared to answer technical questions on your background knowledge at interview.

-Applications will be screened by our academic team, and successful applicants will be invited to attend an interview.
-We will be able to cover reasonable travel costs to attend interview (economy fares from Europe + 1 night stay).
+Applications will be screened by our academic team, and successful applicants will be invited to attend an interview in late January.